All Israel

 Inscription in mosaic of Roman-era prayer house, inside Megiddo Prison compound.
 (Photo: Dr. Yotam Tepper)

-The excavation took four years during which the mosaic was stabilized and restored.
-The IAA then worked to separate and ship the floor in 11 crates, each weighing about 1000 pounds, earlier this year.
+The excavation took four years to complete, during which the mosaic was stabilized and restored.
+The IAA then worked to separate and ship the floor in 11 crates, each weighing about 1,000 pounds, earlier this year.

-Following the exhibition the Megiddo mosaic will be returned to Israel to be put on permanent display where it was found.
+Following the exhibition, the Megiddo mosaic will be returned to Israel to be put on permanent display where it was discovered.

 Two prison inmates clean a mosaic on the floor of an ancient church in Megiddo, Israel November 6, 2005.
 (Photo: Ronen Zvulun/Reuters)